vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

-of the three estates
-do not accept the doctrines of Traditions of this kind.

-13\.
-OBJECTION:
-Nevertheless, the fact that Bhāgavata Brahmins, who wear the hair-tuft, the sacred thread etc. prescribed in Scripture, perform daily the rites of Pañcarätra should then justify the presumption that these rites likewise ultimately derive from the Veda.
-On what grounds, then, are we to assume that this same Pañcarātra Tradition really has its origins in error, deceit and the like, the very negation of valid authority?.
-14\.
-REFUTATION:
-We reply: Well!
-So you really argue that the Bhāgavatas, who are hated by the three estates, are exemplary and hence authoritative?!
-Objection:
-But they are Brahmins, and Brahmins arc considered to be the highest estate: why should they not be exemplary?
-1
-Refutation:
-Brahmins?
-Far from it!
-We do not regard Brahmins as a distinct species, different from the species man, with specific characteristics which mere sensory perception permits us to recognize as present in some specific bodies and absent in others.
 Hair-tuft, sacred thread etc. which are prescribed for Brahmins and the other two estates, do not make a man a Brahmin Nor do they demonstrate that a man is a Brahmin, for we see them worn illegally by blackguards, outcastes and the like.
 Therefore, the sole criterion by which we can tell whether a man

 11
 is indeed a Brahmin is acceptance of undisputed expressions by older persons, which give us irrefutable proof.
 Nor do ordinary people, use without hesitation the term Brahmin to describe Bhāgavatas.